javenschuetz/nathans-mean-bootstrapper/README.md

 2. security groups:
 	- allow http/https from everywhere
 	- allow ssh from anywhere (for now)
-	- allow icmp for echo requests (so ping works during testing)
+	- allow icmp for echo requests (just so that ping works during testing)
 3. ebs
 	- mount an 8GB gp2 for root device
 	- mount the database ebs, or make a new one for the db[1]
 4. vpc
 	- use the default one (for now)
 5. use rsync to transfer the code over
-	- `rsync -avzhe ssh team-backbone-server/ backbone-server:~/team-backbone-server`
+	- `rsync -avzhe ssh node-skeleton-app/ my-server:~/node-skeleton-app`
 	- todo: use some CI tool to stash this code on s3 and use the cli to grab it
+	- todo: use more appropriate directory in /opt for the code
 6. start mongo (instructions above)

 1.5. go to init machine directory, THEN execute init machine.sh